 Field Notes

-Field Notes: Governance at Pre-Seed
+Governance at Pre-Seed

 Even pre-seed companies without formal should create space for "mock Board meetings" to 1) foster healthy dialogue/debate, 2) drive strategic alignment, and 3) instill strong basic governance.